realbrongfield/Spritesheet-Splitter-Fork/readme.md

+# [FORK:] make sure not to use any weird combos, and the bouncy text will be fine ;)

 # [UPDATE] This tool is currently deprecated and it's functionality has already been added into the spritesheet and xml generator.
 A bit of a late update, but the spritesheet and xml generator already supports splitting spritesheets.
 Use that tool instead: <a href="https://github.com/UncertainProd/FnF-Spritesheet-and-XML-Maker">Spritesheet and XML generator for FNF</a>